Amartya Sen: Political views

-Sen was critical of Indian politician Narendra Modi when he was announced as its prime ministerial candidate by the BJP.
-In April 2014, he said that Modi would not make a good Prime Minister.
+Sen was critical of Narendra Modi when he was announced as the prime ministerial candidate for the BJP.
+In April 2014, he said that Modi would not make a good prime minister.
 He conceded later in December 2014 that Modi did give people a sense of faith that things can happen.
 In February 2015, Sen opted out of seeking a second term for the chancellor post of Nalanda University, stating that the Government of India was not keen on him continuing in the post.

-In August 2019, during the clampdown and curfew in Kashmir for more than two weeks after the Indian revocation of Jammu and Kashmir's special status, Sen criticized the government and said "As an Indian, I am not proud of the fact that India, after having done so much to achieve a democratic norm in the world – where India was the first non-Western country to go for democracy – that we lose that reputation on the grounds of action that have been taken".
+In August 2019, during the clampdown and curfew in Kashmir for more than two weeks after the Indian revocation of Jammu and Kashmir's special status, Sen criticised the government and said "As an Indian, I am not proud of the fact that India, after having done so much to achieve a democratic norm in the world – where India was the first non-Western country to go for democracy – that we lose that reputation on the grounds of action that have been taken".
 He regarded the detention of Kashmiri political leaders as "a classical colonial excuse" to prevent backlash against the Indian government's decision and called for a democratic solution that would involve Kashmiri people.

 Sen has spent much of his later life as a political writer and activist.
 He has been outspoken about Narendra Modi's leadership in India.
-In an interview with the New York Times, he claimed that Modi's fearmongering among the Indian people was anti-democratic.
+In an interview with The New York Times, he claimed that Modi's fearmongering among the Indian people was anti-democratic.
 "The big thing that we know from John Stuart Mill is that democracy is government by discussion, and, if you make discussion fearful, you are not going to get a democracy, no matter how you count the votes."
 He disagreed with Modi's ideology of Hindu nationalism, and advocated for a more integrated and diverse ideology that reflects the heterogeneity of India.

-Sen also wrote an article for the New York Times documenting the reasons why India trails behind China in economic development.
-He advocates for healthcare reform, because low-income people in India have to deal with exploitative and inadequate private healthcare.
-He recommends India implement the same education policies that Japan did in the late 19th century.
-However, he realizes that there is a tradeoff between democracy and progress in Asia because democracy is a near reality in India and not in China.
+Sen also wrote an article for The New York Times in 2013 documenting the reasons why India trailed behind China in economic development.
+He advocated for healthcare reform, because low-income people in India have to deal with exploitative and inadequate private healthcare.
+He recommended that India implement the same education policies that Japan did in the late 19th century.
+However, he conceded that there is a tradeoff between democracy and progress in Asia because democracy is a near reality in India and not in China.

 In a 1999 article in The Atlantic, Sen recommended for India a middle path between the "hard-knocks" development policy that creates wealth at the expense of civil liberties, and radical progressivism that only seeks to protect civil liberties at the expense of development.
 Rather than create an entirely new theory for ethical development in Asia, Sen sought to reform the current development model.